david-siqi-liu/yelp-sentiment-analysis/README.md

 Yelp Reviews Sentiment Analysis
 ==============================

-Empirical analysis of various ML/AL algorithms on text classification task on the Yelp review dataset
+Empirical analysis of various ML/AL algorithms and text pre-processing techniques on text classification task on the Yelp review dataset

 ## Data